eskunu/coding-bootcamp/insinty_coding_bootcamp.md

 # Lessons

-## L: Pattern Searching
+## Lesson 1: Pattern Searching

 Pattern searching is a way to search for certain variations or combinations of letters, numbers, or any other UTF-8 based character within a body of text.
 It is highly useful for extracting specific bits of information from an unformatted data source, such as HTML pages or Word documents, and is commonly used in finance, healthcare, cyber security, and accounting, among others.
-To avoid confusion in the future, we will use the term *regular expression* when talking about this form of pattern searches.
+To avoid confusion in the future, we will use the term *regular expression* when talking about this form of pattern searching.

 First, visit https://regex101.com/ and copy the body of text below and paste into the *TEST STRING* body on the website.